Indonesian Chicken Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

 This is the salad for people who might not think a main-course salad is really a thing.
-(And if you've ever ordered Chinese Chicken Salad on a menu, this is for you.)
+(And if you've ever ordered Chinese Chicken Salad on a menu, it's the recipe is for you.)

-This Indonesian Chicken Salad is one of those dishes that calls to us on restaurant menus, that satisfies the desire for a combination of textures, colors, and a symphony of flavors that makes our mouths feel happy.
+This Indonesian Chicken Salad is one of those dishes that calls to us on restaurant menus.
+It satisfies the desire for a combination of textures, colors, and a symphony of flavors that makes our mouths feel happy.
 And luckily it is an easy recipe to create at home.
 It’s satisfying and exciting and hard to stop shoveling in.

-This Indonesian-style chicken salad would be a great addition to a picnic menu, a potluck gathering, or a lunch buffet.
-And, if you thought chicken salad was boring…well, this recipe should make you reconsider.
+This Indonesian-style chicken salad recipe would be a great addition to a picnic menu, a potluck gathering, or a lunch buffet.
+And, if you ever thought chicken salad was boring…well, this recipe should make you reconsider.
+Try serving it with Sesame Asparagus and Shiitake Mushrooms, Avocado Salad with Creamy Miso Dressing, or Mayonnaise-Free Potato Salad.

 Large bowl of Indonesian Chicken Salad.